Annual canvass

 You'll need the security codes that are printed on the letter or in the email.
 When logged in you should let us know whether the information is correct.
 If it isn't, you can update it.

-However, not every property is required to respond.
+Not every property is required to respond.
 Please follow the instructions on the form you have received.

 What if I have been asked to respond, but I can't get online?